refined-github/refined-github/readme.md

 - [](# "highlight-non-default-base-branch") [Shows the base branch in PR lists if it’s not the default branch.](https://user-images.githubusercontent.com/1402241/88480306-39f4d700-cf4d-11ea-9e40-2b36d92d41aa.png)
 - [](# "hide-inactive-deployments") [Hides inactive deployments in PRs.](https://github.com/refined-github/refined-github/issues/1144)
 - [](# "previous-next-commit-buttons") [Adds duplicate commit navigation buttons at the bottom of the `Commits` tab page.](https://user-images.githubusercontent.com/24777/41755271-741773de-75a4-11e8-9181-fcc1c73df633.png)
-- [](# "preserve-whitespace-option-in-nav") Preserves the "ignore whitespace" setting when navigating with Next/Previous in PR review mode.
 - [](# "bypass-checks") [Bypasses the "Checks" interstitial when clicking the "Details" links on a PR Checks added by third-party services like Travis.](https://user-images.githubusercontent.com/2103975/49071220-c6596e80-f22d-11e8-8a1e-bdcd62aa6ece.png)
 - [](# "open-ci-details-in-new-tab") Opens the Checks "details" link in a new tab.
 - [](# "hidden-review-comments-indicator") [Adds comment indicators when comments are hidden in PR review.](https://user-images.githubusercontent.com/1402241/63112671-011d5580-bfbb-11e9-9e19-53e11641990e.gif)